-The intercity bus industry has grown significantly over the last fifteen years, becoming an increasingly popular option for people traveling into New York City from other cities.
+The intercity bus industry has grown significantly over the years, becoming an increasingly popular option for people traveling into New York City from other cities.
 While these buses provide a useful, low-cost transportation option for New Yorkers, they can cause disruption to the local traffic network through increased sidewalk and street congestion and heavy usage of the city’s curbside space.

 DOT has been authorized by the New York State Legislature to implement a permit system for intercity bus operators.
 This system requires intercity bus operators to apply for a permit from DOT before they can make on-street stops in the city.
 The permit approval process will include consultation with local communities and the MTA and Port Authority of New York and New Jersey, where appropriate, ensuring the involvement of stakeholders in the process.